BEX-Express/BEX-API/source/includes/_login.md

 **With your token now generated you can proceed to call our security restricted API’s.**

+> Javascript showing the token defined in the headers.

 ```javascript
 var settings = {
   "url": "https://build.bex.co.za/api/service/submitwaybillwia",